-On November 10, 2014, the Corporation announced that Whitney George, a veteran portfolio manager who spent the last 23 years in senior roles at Royce & Associates LLC ("Royce") in New York, has agreed to join SAM USA as a Senior Portfolio Manager.
-Mr. George will be based in New York and will be a key contributor to the expansion of the Corporation's business in the United States.
-The Corporation has also executed a letter of intent with Royce to support the transfer of the management contracts of two U.S. funds to SAM.
+On November 10, 2014, the Corporation announced that Whitney George, a veteran portfolio manager who spent the last 23 years in senior roles at Royce & Associates LLC ("Royce") in New York, agreed to join SAM USA as a Senior Portfolio Manager.
+Mr. George is based in New York and is a key contributor to the expansion of the Corporation's business in the United States.
+In addition, SAM has acquired, from Royce, the management contracts of two U.S. funds.